Campuses of the University of the Witwatersrand

 The campuses of the University of the Witwatersrand, Johannesburg contain a number of notable buildings.
-There are five campuses: East Campus and West Campus are located in Braamfontein on opposite sides of the M1 highway, while the Education Campus and the Medical and Management schools are located in Parktown.
+There are five campuses: East Campus and West Campus are located in Braamfontein on opposite sides of the M1 highway, connected by a bridge crossing over the highway and a tunnel crossing underneath, while the Education Campus and the Medical and Management schools are located in Parktown.